Ethnic groups of Argentina: Qulla

 They are a people who live in countries such as Argentina, Bolivia and Chile.
 In Argentina they are mostly located in the Corrientes, Jujuy and Catamarca provinces.

-Quechua

-The Quechua people have historically inhabited from Ecuador to Argentina.
-The Quechua languages have and had a great impact on the Spanish dialects of the region.
-Words like "Cancha" (Stadium) or "Palta" (avocado) have their origin in Quechuan languages.

-According to the 2010 census, the Quecha People would be composed of 55,493 people only in Argentina.
-The 2010 National Population Census in Argentina also revealed that there are self-identified Quechua people all over the country.

 Wichí

 They are a people who have historically inhabited Argentina, Bolivia and Paraguay.
 In Argentina approximately fifty thousand people have identified themselves as Whichís.

 Comechingón

 Comechingón is the common name for a group of people indigenous to the Argentine provinces of Córdoba and San Luis.
 They were thoroughly displaced or exterminated by the Spanish conquistadores by the end of the 17th century.
 According to the 2010 census there are 34,546 self-identified Comechingón descendants in Argentina.

 Tehuelche

+Tehuelche chieftains located in Chubut in 1903.

 The Aónikenk people, also referred to by the exonym Tehuelche, are an indigenous people from Patagonia in South America, with existing members of the group currently residing in the southern Argentina-Chile borders.
 The 2010 National Population Census in Argentina revealed the existence of 27,813 people who considered themselves Tehuelche throughout the country, 7924 in the Chubut Province, 4570 in the interior of the Buenos Aires Province, 2615 in the Santa Cruz Province, 2269 in the Río Negro Province, 1702 in the city of Buenos Aires, 844 in the Mendoza Province, 738 in the Neuquén Province and 625 in the La Pampa Province.